kengraf/nadialin/README.md

 ## Phases to running a Nadialin event

 ### Basic requirements
 - [ ] AWS account for the event admin.
-Event participants (hackers) do not need AWS knowledge or access.
+Event participants (hunters) do not need AWS knowledge or access.
 - [ ] Reguster an app with Google Developer Console; to get OIDC client ID for event logins
 - [ ] DNS domain (optional)
 ### Deploy infrastructure